lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-react-sebas6292/README.md

 1. What are the main differences between a stateful and a functional component?

+- stateful components contains state object, user actions and event handleing function.
+- functional component allows for more dynamic functions to occur by passing through props and returns JSX.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+- componentwillmount function occurs in the begining after the constructor/render occurs. initializing the data.
+- componenentwill update occurs after componentwill mount happens.

 3. Define stateful logic.
+- stateful logic is logic that is built into a component.
+- like something that handles a change or a use effect or a toggle state
 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange - find the component that you'll be testing Act - find and create the elements that you'll be changing or finding Assert  - verify that the updates are where it needs to be at.